Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: General In-Context Learning

 \section{General In-Context Learning}

-In-context learning consists in predicting the output associated with a new query input, given a prompt composed of input–output pairs.
+\looseness=-1 In-context learning consists in predicting the output associated with a new query input, given a prompt composed of input–output pairs.
 What distinguishes in-context learning is that each prompt implicitly defines its own task-specific relationship between inputs and outputs.
-Mathematically, it corresponds to minimizing (w.r.t.\ $U$ and $V$) a loss of the form
+Mathematically, it corresponds to minimizing (w.r.t.\ $U$ and $V$) a loss of the form \looseness=-1 where $L$ is the prompt length and $\hat{\mu}_L = \frac{1}{L}\sum_{\ell=1}^L \delta_{z_\ell}$.
+Note that $z_\ell$ here denotes an \emph{input/output pair}, so that with standard notations, we would have $z_\ell=(x_\ell,y_\ell)\in\R^{d+k}$, where $k$ would denote the label dimension.
+The task distribution $\cD$ here denotes a distribution over the set of distributions so that $\mu$ is drawn according to $\cD$ for each new task (i.e., prompt).
+In general, $\cL_\mu$ quantifies the error of a prediction function $f$ on a new input and is thus of the form: